|

 Who is learning?

-Are these roles similar or different?
+Are the two roles similar or different?

 Tutoring Code of Ethics from Association for the Tutoring Profession